mshangle1/watchmen/WATCHMEN_STEPS.md

 ---

-- **I query for Integer "sql_query" and store result as "key" in scenario scope**
+- **I query for Integer "sql_query" and store result as "key" in the scenario scope**
     - Resolve placeholders for sql_query.
 If SQL provided as a file (*.sql)- locate file and read from file SQL query (one query per file).
       Execute SQL query.
 Cast result to Integer.
 Save result in Scenario Scope as a key.

    - Examples:

-                I query for Integer "SELECT Customerid FROM Customers WHERE CustomerName=Anna" and store result as "Customerid" in scenario scope
+                I query for Integer "SELECT Customerid FROM Customers WHERE CustomerName=Anna" and store result as "Customerid" in the scenario scope
-                I query for Integer "data/{{env}}/query_Customerid.sql" and store result as "Customerid" in scenario scope
+                I query for Integer "data/{{env}}/query_Customerid.sql" and store result as "Customerid" in the scenario scope

    "env" has to be provided on config.properties or as a runtime variable,